matthew-brett/dyneweb/research/cv.rst

 * 2008 – : regular post-graduate teaching on the course on imaging organized by Mark D'Esposito, and Neuroscience Seminar Series organized by Sonia Bishop
+* 2007 - invited speaker for 5th LATIN-AMERICAN CONGRESS OF CLINICAL NEUROPHYSIOLOGY
 * 2004, 2006, 2007: Invited speaker for Human Brain Mapping conference course on FMRI
 * 2005: (with Ansgar Furst) delivered 4 day SPM course in Oslo
 * 2005: Faculty for Yale SPM course